• Bookies

 Who Is In The Running To Trade For Alonso?

+The Mets are in the running, but it appears they’re very prepared to move on.
+Alonso is reportedly seeking upwards of $200 million in a long-term deal.
 That’s a huge number that prices out a majority of MLB teams – for 2025.
 As for 2024, Alonso is a modestly priced slugger that most teams could afford to bring in.

 Most of the teams atop these MLB odds are quasi-contenders that could use a slugging first baseman now, some of which could splurge to sign Alonso to a long-term deal.

-The Boston Red Sox could be on the verge of returning to postseason competitiveness.
 The rising Seattle Mariners lead an ultra-competitive AL West.
 Each team has a hole at first base and a slugger in the middle of their lineup.
+The Boston Red Sox could be on the verge of returning to postseason competitiveness.
 Both have strong incentives to pursue Alonso.

 The Los Angeles Angels appear likely to lose Shohei Ohtani this offseason.
-But Mike Trout will be back, and other moves made this season for a run will return, too.
+But Mike Trout will be back, and other moves made this past season for a run will return, too.
 While the moves don’t seem to pan out, the Angels are a team that tries.

 Visit site

-Used 37 Times Today
+Used 49 Times Today

 About the Author